High Drama Can Artificially Manufacture Unnecessary Anxiety About COVID-19 and How to Manage It.

 - • How long the virus survives on surfaces is not known.
 It is thought to be a few hours or up to several days.

+PREVENTION: It should be stressed that the risk of severe COVID-19 infection is LOW.
 The odds of contracting this or anyother virus for that matter can be reduced in a number of ways:

 - • Practice excellent hygiene frequently: